Austrian Boys' Garments: Headwear

 Types

 The headwear most accociated with Austrian boys are sailor hats and caps.
 There does no appear to be any strong association such as the beret in France.
+We note a fashionble straw hat in a Decker portait worn at the mid-19th century.
+The hat band matched the boy's tunic.
 The sailor suit was so popular in Austria over so long a period that various styles of sailor hats and caps were widely worn.
 The wide-brimmed sailor hat was not just worn with sailor suits, but was worn with Fauntleroy and other fancy suits.
 Broad brmimmed sailor hats were very popular from the late 19th to the early 20th century.
 Then sailor caps began to become more popular.
 Austrian folk dress includes a kind of Tyrolean hat, but HBC does not know how commonly it was actually worn.
 We do not some boys wearing them.
 The German military-styled peaked school cap was also common in the first half of the 20th century.
 We have also noted Austrian boys wearing a variety of other caps, including the German Schirmmütze.

 Chronology